Skip to content

 MUSHER_API_KEY: ${{ secrets.MUSHER_API_KEY }}

-run: mush bundle install acme/code-review
+run: musher install acme/code-review

 Key Management